baharmon/baharmon.github.io/_pages/hydrology-in-grass.md

 [i.maxlik](https://grass.osgeo.org/grass78/manuals/i.maxlik.html)
 to classify spectral reflectance based on spectral signatures.
-Recode the resulting map of landcover classes as Mannings surface roughness using [r.recode](https://grass.osgeo.org/grass78/manuals/r.recode).
+Recode the resulting map of landcover classes as Manning's roughness coefficients using [r.recode](https://grass.osgeo.org/grass78/manuals/r.recode).
-Grass should have Mannings n value of 0.368, hardscape should be 0.0404, and bare land should be 0.0113.
+Grass should have a Manning's n value of 0.368, hardscape should be 0.0404, and bare land should be 0.0113.
-See the appendix at the end of this tutorial for a list of suggested Mannings values.
+See the appendix at the end of this tutorial for a list of suggested Manning's n values.
 For [r.recode](https://grass.osgeo.org/grass78/manuals/r.recode.html)
-create a rules file called `mannings.txt` with the following lines to recode class values to mannings values.
+create a rules file called `mannings.txt` with the following lines to recode class values to Manning's n values.
 ```
 1:1:0.368:0.368
 2:2:0.0404:0.0404